dhis2-metadata/HIV_PREV/docs/hiv_prev-installation.md

    - the new objects are created;
    - assignment of users to relevant user groups is reviewed.

-The [diff file](resources/tb_cs-1.0.1-vs-2.0.0.xlsx) will help the implementer identify the necessary changes.

 ## Importing metadata

 The .json metadata file is imported through the [Import/Export](https://docs.dhis2.org/master/en/user/html/import_export.html) app of DHIS2.
 It is advisable to use the "dry run" feature to identify issues before attempting to do an actual import of the metadata.
 If "dry run" reports any issues or conflicts, see the [import conflicts](#handling-import-conflicts) section below.

 If the "dry run"/"validate" import works without error, attempt to import the metadata.
-If the import succeeds without any errors, you can proceed to [configure](#additional-configuration) the module.
+If the import succeeds without any errors, you can proceed to [configure](#configuration) the module.
 In some cases, import conflicts or issues are not shown during the "dry run", but appear when the actual import is attempted.
 In this case, the import summary will list any errors that need to be resolved.

 ### Handling import conflicts

-NOTE: If you are importing into a new DHIS2 instance, you will not have to worry about import conflicts, as there is nothing in the database you are importing to to conflict with.
-Follow the instructions to import the metadata then please proceed to the [“Additional configuration”](#additional-configuration) section.
+NOTE: If you are importing into a new DHIS2 instance, you will not have to worry about import conflicts, as there is nothing in the database you are importing to conflict with.
+Follow the instructions to import the metadata then please proceed to the “[Configuration](#configuration)” section.

 There are a number of different conflicts that may occur, though the most common is that there are metadata objects in the configuration package with a name, shortname and/or code that already exists in the target database.
 There are a couple of alternative solutions to these problems, with different advantages and disadvantages.
 Which one is more appropriate will depend, for example, on the type of object for which a conflict occurs.